-In DREAM we will move away from Wizard of Oz-controlled behaviour for the robot, which too often is the de facto mode of interaction in Robot Assisted Therapy (RAT) [1].
-Therefore work package WP6 aims to progress the theoretical and methodological understanding of how an embodied system can interact autonomously with young users in a learning task, specifically developed for atypically developing children.
-WP6 is concerned with the development of the robot behaviour subsystems to provide social robots with a behaviour underlying social interaction, which permits the robot to be used in RAT in a supervised autonomous way.
+In DREAM we will move away from Wizard of Oz-controlled (WoZ) behaviour for the robot, which too often is the de facto mode of interaction in Robot Assisted Therapy [1].
+Therefore, work package WP6 aims to progress the theoretical and methodological understanding of how an embodied system can interact autonomously with young users in a learning task, specifically developed for atypically developing children.
+WP6 is concerned with the development of the robot behaviour subsystems to provide social robots with a behaviour underlying social interaction, which permits the robot to be used in Robot Enhanced Therapy (RET) autonomously with supervision.
 This involves both autonomous behaviour and behaviour created in supervised autonomy, whereby an operator requests certain interventions, which are then autonomously executed by the robot.

-A general high level description of the robot control system is shown in Figure 1.
-This basically describes how the autonomous controller is informed by three external sources: the child behaviour description, sensory information, current intervention script state, and input from a therapist (e.g. emergency stop, not shown in diagram).
-Combining these sources, the autonomous controller should trigger as an output the appropriate sequence of action primitives to be performed (as well as some feedback via the WoZ GUI), which then gets executed on the robot.
+A general high level description of the robot control system is shown in figure 1.
+This describes how the autonomous controller is informed by three external sources: the child behaviour description, sensory information, and current intervention script state.
+Input from a therapist, e.g., emergency stop, is also present, but not shown in the diagram.
+Combining these sources, the autonomous controller should trigger an appropriate sequence of action primitives to be performed (as well as some feedback via a graphical user interface), which then gets executed on the robot.